sous-chefs/zabbix-agent/README.md

 # TODO

-* Support more platform on agent side windows ?
-* LWRP cleanup, port and testing
+* LWRP clean up, port and testing
 * Update documentation

 # CHANGELOG
+### 0.10.0
+  * Upgrading from 0.9.0 may require some slight changes to attribute names that control the configuration file.
+  * Migrate zabbix_agentd.conf to a fully dynamically generated template
+  * Include many more tests
+  * General clean-up of code

 ### 0.9.0
   * Major refactor of all code.
-  * Rename cookbook to zabbix-agent, strip out all server, web, java-gateway dependancies.
+  * Rename cookbook to zabbix-agent, strip out all server, web, java-gateway dependencies.
   * Add default code path chefspec tests
   * Update kitchen tests
   * Added package install from repo.zabbix.com
   * Rename many cookbooks to follow a Install->Configure->Service design pattern.

 ### 0.8.0
   * This version is a big change with a lot of bugfix and change.
-Please be carefull if you are updated from previous version
+Please be careful if you are updated from previous version

 ### 0.0.42
   * Adds Berkshelf/Vagrant 1.1 compatibility (andrewGarson)